Did you know the household cleaners you use to make your house spotlessly clean are loaded with various toxins?

-This is typically known as preservative.
-It is carcinogen and is also a fungicide, bactericide, and germicide.
-It poses various health hazards and is present in most of the disinfectants and household cleansers.
+This is typically known as a preservative.
+It is a carcinogen and is also a fungicide, bactericide, and germicide.
+It poses various health hazards and is present in most of the disinfectants and household cleaners.

-These toxics present in majority of the household cleansers can give way to major health concerns, including:
+These toxins present in a majority of the household cleaners can give way to major health concerns, including:

 - Birth defects